AmeenIzhac/SpamServer/README.md

 A server hosting reports of spam for a social media platform.

-Made using Node and TypeScript
+Made using Node and TypeScript.

 Install dependencies with `npm i`